Voleisho/Airbnb-Client-Rating-Prediction/README.md

 | Min    | 69.59   | 2.00            | 6.00              | 0.00     | 0.12 | 0.01       | 98.66      | 167.93     | 2.11 | 41.35 |
 | Median | 215.28  | 2.00            | 10.00             | 1.00     | 1.78 | 0.38       | 390.76     | 792.92     | 2.17 | 41.39 |
 | Max    | 1770.66 | 6.00            | 10.00             | 3.00     | 8.06 | 2.40       | 2934.13    | 4542.75    | 2.22 | 41.46 |

+### The following metrics are used for evaluating model suitability:

+**Accuracy:** This measures the overall correctness of the model's predictions.
+It calculates the ratio of correctly classified examples to the total number of examples.
+However, relying solely on accuracy may not be sufficient when there is class imbalance or when the cost of false positives and false negatives differs.

+**Precision:** This metric quantitatively evaluates the model's ability to correctly identify positive examples.
+It calculates the ratio of true positive results to the sum of true positive results and false positive results.

+**Recall:** This metric measures the model's ability to find all positive examples.
+It calculates the ratio of true positive examples to the sum of true positive examples and false negative examples.

+**F1 Score:** The F1 score combines the precision metric and recall into a single indicator that balances both metrics.
+It is the harmonic mean of precision and recall, resulting in a single value that indicates the overall performance of the model.

+### Classification Using Decision Tree Algorithm

+#### What is a Decision Tree Algorithm?

+A decision tree is a supervised learning method that can be used for both classification and regression tasks, although it is most commonly chosen for solving classification problems.
+It is a tree-like classifier where internal nodes represent features of a dataset, branches depict decision rules, and each leaf node corresponds to an outcome.

+#### Key Hyperparameters

+**Max Depth:** Specifies the maximum depth of the decision tree.
+A large value may lead to overfitting and reduced generalization, while a small value may result in underfitting.

+**Min Samples per Leaf:** Sets the minimum number of samples required in a leaf node.
+A high value may simplify the tree but potentially lead to underfitting, while a low value may do the opposite.

+**Min Samples per Split:** Sets the minimum number of samples required to split a node into new nodes.

+**Criterion:** Determines the function the decision tree uses to decide when to stop growing the tree.

+**Max Features:** Specifies the number of features that can be considered for splitting.
+A higher value may provide more information to the model.

+#### Algorithm Stages

+In decision trees, to predict the class of a given dataset, the algorithm starts from the root node and compares attribute values with real dataset values.
+Based on comparisons, it traverses the tree and moves to the next node.

+The process continues until a leaf node is reached.
+The algorithm can be better understood using the following steps:

+1. Start with the root node containing the entire dataset.
+2. Find the best attribute using an attribute selection mechanism.
+3. Divide the dataset into subsets with the best attribute values.
+4. Create a decision tree node with the best attribute.
+5. Recursively create new decision trees for subsets in step 3.
+Continue until you can't classify values further, resulting in a leaf node.

+#### Advantages and Disadvantages

+**Advantages:**
+Decision tree classifiers are fast and efficient, handling large datasets and requiring minimal resources.
+They are robust to noise and capable of recognizing unclear and nonlinear relationships between features.

+**Disadvantages:**
+Decision tree classifiers can tend to create overly complex trees that fit training data well but perform poorly on new data.
+They may be sensitive to small changes in the dataset, requiring retraining to maintain predictive accuracy.
+Scaling features may pose challenges, necessitating multiple trials and tree variations for optimal results.